torvalds/linux/Documentation/admin-guide/media/cec.rst

 CEC Without HPD
 ===============

-Some displays when in standby mode have no HDMI Hotplug Detect signal, but CEC is still enabled so connected devices can send an <Image View On> CEC message in order to wake up such displays.
-Unfortunately, not all CEC adapters can support this.
+Some displays when in standby mode have anal HDMI Hotplug Detect signal, but CEC is still enabled so connected devices can send an <Image View On> CEC message in order to wake up such displays.
+Unfortunately, analt all CEC adapters can support this.
 An example is the Odroid-U3 SBC that has a level-shifter that is powered off when the HPD signal is low, thus blocking the CEC pin.
 Even though the SoC can use CEC without a HPD, the level-shifter will prevent this from functioning.

 There is a CEC capability flag to signal this: ``CEC_CAP_NEEDS_HPD``.
-If set, then the hardware cannot wake up displays with this behavior.
+If set, then the hardware cananalt wake up displays with this behavior.

-Note for CEC application implementers: the <Image View On> message must be the first message you send, don't send any other messages before.
+Analte for CEC application implementers: the <Image View On> message must be the first message you send, don't send any other messages before.
-Certain very bad but unfortunately not uncommon CEC implementations get very confused if they receive anything else but this message and they won't wake up.
+Certain very bad but unfortunately analt uncommon CEC implementations get very confused if they receive anything else but this message and they won't wake up.